mckennapsean/dissertation/content/03-framework.md

 ## Choosing Effective Design Methods

 To help novice users tackle a real-world design project, we present a list of exemplar methods that can be used throughout the design activity framework.
 This list contains methods commonly found in the visualization literature, as well as many more that come from the design, human-computer interaction, software engineering, sociology, and anthropology literature.
 We present a shortened list of 40 methods in [@tbl:methods], and a more extensive list of 100 methods is available in the Appendix.
-We shortened to these 40 methods by picking those that were mentioned within the framework and redesign project, along with both commonly used and potentially novel or interesting methods for visualization design.
+We shortened to these 40 methods by picking those that were mentioned within the framework and redesign project we present in the next chapter, along with both commonly used and potentially novel or interesting methods for visualization design.
 <!-- \sm{TODO: add appendix and link here?} -->

-Each method is characterized
-by which activities of the design activity framework it could be used in --- understand (**_u_**), ideate (**_i_**), make (**_m_**), and deploy (**_d_**).
+Each method is characterized by which activities of the design activity framework it could be used in --- _understand_ (**_u_**), _ideate_ (**_i_**), _make_ (**_m_**), and _deploy_ (**_d_**).
 It is important to note that many methods can and often are used in different design activities.
-The methods are also categorized as being either generative (**_g_**), evaluative
-(**_e_**), or both in nature.
-There are several methods, e.g. graffiti walls (_M-43_), interviewing (_M-51_), and observation (_M-58_), that have more complex characterizations than presented in this table;
-please see the Appendix for a more complete and detailed characterization.
+The methods are also categorized as being either generative (**_g_**), evaluative (**_e_**), or both in nature.
+There are several methods, e.g. graffiti walls (_M-43_), interviewing (_M-51_), and observation (_M-58_), that have more complex characterizations than presented in this table; please see the Appendix for a more complete and detailed characterization.
 Some methods are also marked as appearing within the visualization literature (**_v_**).
 Finally, each method includes a definition and reference to aid novice visualization designers in bringing these methods into practice.
 As the design activity framework targets novices performing problem-driven visualization work, it is worth noting that many of the listed methods involve collaboration with domain experts, such as bull's-eye diagramming (_M-12_), contextual inquiry (_M-27_), paper prototyping (_M-61_), and speed dating (_M-80_).

-The list is by no means a complete compendium of methods for visualization design, but rather a step towards understanding the large space of actions a novice designer can take throughout the design process.
-Our goal in creating this list of methods is two-fold: first, the table serves as additional guidance for real-world, actionable usage of the design activity framework by finding potential methods within a specific design activity; and second, the table contains many methods that are not commonly, if at all, found in the visualization literature, and therefore provides new design methods to potentially enhance the visualization design process.
+The list is by no means a complete compendium of methods for visualization design, but rather a step towards understanding the large space of actions a novice designer can take throughout the visualization design process.
+Our goal in creating this list of methods is two-fold: first, the table serves as additional guidance for real-world, actionable usage of the design activity framework by finding potential methods within a specific design activity; and second, the table contains many methods that are not commonly, if at all, found in the visualization literature, and therefore provides new design methods that more experienced visualization designers could utilize to potentially enhance their design process.
 For example, Goodwin et al. introduce several novel creativity techniques for visualization design such as generating ideas using the method of constraint removal (_M-26_) [@Goodwin2013a].

 ![
-  This table presents several
-  exemplar methods and where they fit within the framework;
-  we provide a more extensive list of 100 methods in the Appendix.
-  We coded each method into one or more of the four design
-  activities: understand (**_u_**), ideate (**_i_**),
-  make (**_m_**), and deploy (**_d_**).
+  This table presents several exemplar methods and where they fit within the framework; we provide a more extensive list of 100 methods in the Appendix.
+We coded each method into one or more of the four design activities: _understand_ (**_u_**), _ideate_ (**_i_**), _make_ (**_m_**), and _deploy_ (**_d_**).
   Additionally, we tagged whether each method was largely generative (**_g_**) or evaluative (**_e_**), or both.
-  Lastly, we tagged the methods we have seen commonly reported within the visualization community (**_v_**) and also present succinct definitions for each method to assist novices in trying each method out.
+Lastly, we categorized the methods we have seen commonly reported within the visualization community (**_v_**) and also present succinct definitions for each method to assist novices in trying each method out.
 ](figures/daf/table.pdf){#tbl:methods width="100%"}

 <!-- \sm{we should probably explain a bit more about this coding process in the text somewhere?} -->